 Just remember that you will not be required to pay the entirety of this amount.
 The surety bond will analyze your company’s finances and your personal credit score to figure out exactly how much you’ll be required to pay.
 Typically, the premium will equate to a small percentage of the required amount.

 Any contractor that is employed by the federal government directly or indirectly is required to be bonded.
 Of course, this may only be instances, where the development or construction is valued around $150,000 or higher.
-If you have any questions about the requirements of a federal construction contractor, you will need to contact the appropriate provincial entity.
+If you have any questions about the construction bond requirements of a federal construction contractor, you will need to contact the appropriate provincial entity.

 If you are supplier, working under a building contractor, you may need to be bonded.
 A supply bond is a type of surety bond that guarantees the project owner that the supplier will comply with the terms of the contract.
 Many project owners will only consider suppliers that are bonded, because they are so familiar with the risks of a subcontractor default.